FishyguyNeel/Niladri_Mondal/_pages/markdown.md

 ![Cypriniformes_](https://github.com/FishyguyNeel/Niladri_Mondal/assets/84254577/537b1915-8ef9-43a0-b07a-52a9123c94c2)

-## Physiochemical Parameters and Fish Diversity
+## Physiochemical parameters water and fish diversity

 I have been studying the relationship between fish diversity and physio-chemical parameters along with their distribution pattern in West Bengal,India.
 This work is collaborated with [Deep Shankar Chini](https://scholar.google.co.in/citations?hl=en&user=75GmPXcAAAAJ)  from Vidyasagar University,India.